MiniZinc/libminizinc/en/minizinc_ide.rst

 The default behaviour of the MiniZinc IDE is to run a solution checker if one is present.
 For a model ``abc.mzn``, a solution checker must be called ``abc.mzc`` or ``abc.mzc.mzn``.
 If a checker is present, the *Run* icon will turn into a *Run + check* icon instead.
 The output of the solution checker is displayed together with the normal solution output in the *Output* window.

 You can disable solution checkers by deselecting the *Check solutions* option in the solver configuration window.

+You can find a detailed description of MiniZinc solution checkers in :ref:`ch-solution-checkers`.

 Compiling a model
 ~~~~~~~~~~~~~~~~~